SandorJokai/Jenkins/project-02/README.md

 <h2>Create pipeline</h2>

 In order to follow this project, it's very important that the Jenkins pipeline name's must be called *docker-ampache*.
-Once we created the pipeline, let's jump to bottom where we can select *Pipeline script from SCM*.
-Select *Git* and paste the [Repository URL](https://github.com/SandorJokai/Jenkins/)
+Once we created the pipeline, let's jump to the bottom where we can select *Pipeline script from SCM*.
+Select *Git* and paste the [Repository URL](https://github.com/SandorJokai/Jenkins/tree/master/project-02)